-Do not use the child seat if it may unfasten the seat belt restraining it: the base of the seat must not rest on the buckle and/or catch of the seat mally, it will not protect the child.
-Consult an approved dealer.
-Do not use this seat until the seat belt has been repaired.
+Do not use the child seat if it may unfasten the seat belt restraining it: the base of the seat must not rest on the buckle and/or catch of the seat belt.

 The seat belt must never be twisted or the tension relieved.
 Never pass the shoulder strap under the arm or behind the back.